History of Togo: Pre-colonial

 Little is known about the history of Togo before the late fifteenth century, when Portuguese explorers arrived, although there are signs of Ewe settlement for several centuries before their arrival.
-Various tribes moved into the country from all sides - the Ewe from Benin, and the Mina and the Guin from Ghana.
+Various tribes moved into the country from all sides – the Ewe from Benin, and the Mina and the Guin from Ghana.
 These three groups settled along the coast.

 Before the colonial period, the various ethnic groups in Togo had little contact with each other.
-Except for two small kingdoms in the north, the territory consisted of groups of villages which were under military pressure from the two neighbouring West African powers - the Ashanti from Ghana and the Dahomey from Benin.
+Except for two small kingdoms in the north, the territory consisted of groups of villages which were under military pressure from the two neighbouring West African powers – the Asante Empire from Ghana and the Kingdom of Dahomey from Benin.

 The first Europeans to see Togo were João de Santarém and Pêro Escobar, the Portuguese explorers who sailed along its coast between 1471 and 1473.
 The Portuguese built forts in neighboring Ghana (at Elmina) and Benin (at Ouidah).
 Although the coast of Togo had no natural harbors, the Portuguese did trade at a small fort at Porto Seguro.
 For the next 200 years, the coastal region was a major trading center for Europeans in search of slaves, earning Togo and the surrounding region the name "The Slave Coast".

+The Ewe Kingdom of Notsé was centered around the city of Notsé.
+According to Ewe oral tradition, in the 17th century, King Agokoli, who was cruel, built a wall called the Agbogbo, which surrounded Notsé.
+He also ordered them to kill their elders and do impossible tasks.
+The Ewe people embarked on a mass migration to leave the kingdom, and escape from King Agokoli.
+While this story is a legend, the old walls of Notsé do exist.

+The Kingdom of Aja-Tado was founded by Aja people who settled in the city of Tado no later than 1000 CE.
+Around 1575, some people left Tado and founded the Kingdom of Allada.

+In the 18th century, the Anufo people left the area of what is now the Ivory Coast.
+They migrated through present-day Burkina Faso and Ghana, before finally settling in northern Togo.
+There, they established a small kingdom with its capital at Sansanne-Mango.

+Togoville was located in what is today the southern part of Togo, and was ruled by King Mlapa III in the 1880s.